rizinorg/cutter.re/_posts/2025-10-04-integrating-the-rizin-mark-api-rsoc.md

 description: "Marks in Cutter are now visual and easier to manage with tooltips, colors, and overlapping support in the Hexdump.
 Read about the new feature implemented by Emad Sohail, an RSoC student"
 ---

-As a second project of my RSoC internship, I worked on integrating the Rizin Mark API into Cutter to visually show the prescence of marks in the `Hexdump` widget.
+As a second project of my RSoC internship, I worked on integrating the Rizin Mark API into Cutter to visually show the presence of marks in the `Hexdump` widget.

 ![Mark Complete](/assets/images/blog/posts/inetgrating-the-rizin-mark-api-rsoc/mark-complete.gif)